jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 <a href="https://gfycat.com/ifr/SaltyInformalIcelandicsheepdog" target="_blank" class="button small">Reader</a>

 _Keeping the Industrial Age work culture alive means our jobs get more bullshit every year.
 BS jobs are a needless waste.
-We're just at the start of the Internet Age, and there are so many upgrades and improvements we need to make to our society.
+We're just at the start of the Internet Age, and there is so much work left to do, to upgrade our society to all the possibilities of modern technology.
 Credit: [Wisecrack](https://www.youtube.com/watch?v=_Lngf3J8vN4)_

-## Our Old Health Care System
+## Our Aged Health Care System

 Doctors study really hard to learn how to keep us healthy.
 That's why a medical degree is respected in every society on Earth.